FierceEagle/fierceeagle.github.io/index.md

 ### Cool England (and *Christmas*) Facts and Trivia:

-- The Royal Family of *Windsor* based on its german Ancestry, pre-WW1 named *von Saxen-Coburg und Gotha*, in comparsion to other UK families does celebrate Christmas on Christmas Eve, the 24th of December, not the morning of the 25th.
+The Royal Family of *Windsor* based on its german Ancestry, pre-WW1 named *von Saxen-Coburg und Gotha*, in comparsion to other UK families does celebrate Christmas on Christmas Eve, the 24th of December, not the morning of the 25th.

-- On related reason, the royal connection to the *House of Hannover* brought  over from Germany the tradition of christmas trees and introduced it to the British Ilse.
+On related reason, the royal connection to the *House of Hannover* brought  over from Germany the tradition of christmas trees and introduced it to the British Isle.

-- Until the Betting and Gaming Act of 1960, the only Sport allowed to be played on Christmas Day was Archery, following the Unlawful Games Act of 1541 to promote the usage of the Longbow in comparsion to less publicly useful sports, such as Football, ... pardon, Soccer.
+Until the Betting and Gaming Act of 1960, the only Sport allowed to be played on Christmas Day was Archery, following the Unlawful Games Act of 1541 to promote the usage of the Longbow in comparsion to less publicly useful sports, such as Football, ... pardon, Soccer.

-- Following the 31th of December the only person in the UK not needing a passport to legally travel into the EU is Queen Elizabeth II, as all UK passports are issued in her name, she does not requiere one.
+Following the 31th of December the only person in the UK not needing a passport to legally travel into the EU is Queen Elizabeth II, as she is the offical issuer of all UK passports.

-- For a similar reason she does not requiere a drivers license, although she earned one for diving a lorry during the Blitz.
+For a similar reason she does not requiere a drivers license, although she earned one for driving a lorry during the Blitz.

-- The word trivia is derived from the latin words *tri* and *via*, with the former meaning *three* and the later *road*.
-The romans, big into public infrastructure, build many roads and on places where multiple med were easy places to publish public and common knowledge, i.e trivial, knowledge.
+The word trivia is derived from the latin words *tri* and *via*, with the former meaning *three* and the later *road*.
+The romans, big into public infrastructure, build many roads and places where multiple med were easy places to publish public and common knowledge, i.e trivial, knowledge.

 <a id='Conclusion'></a>